petergns/awsCatalog/README.md

 11. Restart Apache2 with: `sudo service apache2 restart`
 12. Exit your instance.

-Authorization Configuration
+## Login Authorization Configuration

-**Google and Facebook Authorization Note:** You need to have a facebook developer account and a google developer account.
+**Login Authorization Note:** You need to have a facebook developer account and a google developer account.

 https://console.developers.google.com/
 https://developers.facebook.com/